Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 Just a quick note: This page might include affiliate links.
 If you click and purchase anything from the links I receive a tiny commission to support this website.
 The good news?
 I only recommend products I actually use and believe in.
 So you’re getting the best products at a super good price.

-How to get to Bangkok: The best airport to fly into thailand
+How to Get to Bangkok: The Best Airport to Fly Into Thailand

 No matter where you plan on going in Thailand your journey will likely go through Bangkok.
 Bangkok is the cheapest airport to fly into Thailand.
 While it might seem reasonable to add your final destination when booking your flight itโs cheaper to book Thailandโs smaller airports on a separate reservation.